banky99/Portfolio-Challenge/README.md

  The website is designed to be responsive and mobilefriendly, adapting to different screen sizes using media queries.

 # 2. **Hero Section**
  A welcoming section with a tagline and location information.
-It showcases my professional identity with a personal message: "Designing through the night to bring wise ideas to light.",  with a direct link to my location.
+It showcases my professional identity with a personal message: "Designing through the night to bring wise ideas to light.",

 # 3. **About Me**
  A brief overview of my experience as an ERP and CRM consultant, highlighting my expertise in Sage ERP, QuickBooks, and Zoho, as well as my technical skills in SQL, Linux, DevOps, and generative AI tools.